flightphp/core/README.md

 # Overriding

-Flight allows you to override its default functionality to suit your own needs without having to modify any code.
+Flight allows you to override its default functionality to suit your own needs, without having to modify any code.

 For example, when Flight cannot match a URL to a route, it invokes the `notFound` method which sends a generic HTTP 404 response.
 You can override this behavior by using the `map` method: